-The WBA board of directors is committed to sound corporate governance and our governance structure helps enable the board to fulfill its fiduciary duties to our stockholders and helps ensure the long-term success of the company.
+The WBA board of directors is committed to sound corporate governance and our governance structure helps enable the board to fulfill its fiduciary duties to our stockholders and helps ensure the longterm success of the company.
 The board exercises oversight of the company's strategic, operational and financial matters, including the elements and dimensions of major risks facing the company.

 Having appropriate oversight and governance of our CSR program is critical to its success.
 Our CSR Committee plays a leading role in providing this oversight and governance.
-The CSR Committee is chaired by our Co-Chief Operating Officer Ornella Barra and includes senior executives from our key businesses as well as the legal, human resources, accounting, marketing, public affairs and communications functions.
+The CSR Committee is

+More information on the risk management process and the material risks is included in WBA's most-recently filed Annual Report on Form 10-K. chaired by our Co-Chief Operating Officer Ornella Barra and includes senior executives from our key businesses as well as the legal, human resources, accounting, marketing, public affairs and communications functions.
 The CSR Committee meets regularly and, among other obligations, is charged with reviewing our CSR program and with overseeing our CSR policy statements.
 The Committee also selects and approves our CSR commitments and divisional CSR targets and oversees our progress toward achieving those commitments and targets.
 In addition, the Committee also formally approves our annual CSR report.